enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 The launcher package should be accessible under the URL `https://launcherfallback.release.enso.org/launcher/0.1.0-test/enso-launcher-0.1.0-test-linux-amd64.tar.gz`.

-The fallback infrastructure should be able to provide all available launcher releases.
-If for some reason that were infeasible, the absolute minimum is to provide at least such a set of releases that will allow every launcher version since its release to do a
+The fallback infrastructure must be able to provide all released launcher versions.
-[step-by-step upgrade](launcher.md#step-by-step-upgrade) to the latest available version.

 ### Requirements Inherited from Current Launcher Upgrade Scheme